mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

 transitions and states?

 Reaching for Invision or Marvel or the built-in features in Figma, Sketch or Adobe XD is your obvious choice.
-About 90% into the project you realize that your project owner needs something in this demo, which can't be done in the tool you chose.
+About 90% into the project you realize you need something in the demo which can't be done in the tool you chose.
 You hit the same wall I did a while ago.

-I was looking for alternative solutions and while Framer does provide many possibilities, I wished there was a different tool which would sit closer to the apps I write for my clients.
+I was looking for alternative solutions and while Framer does provide many possibilities, I wished there was a different tool which would sit closer to the apps we write for our clients.
 Dummies are a helpful tool to explore new ideas inside an existing product after all.

 Given our client apps are written in Ember.js this was bound to be a new addon